monikastrah/431-2020/classes/class02/README.md

 # 431 Class 02: 2020-08-27

 - Class 02 slides are available in [PDF format](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class02/431_class-02-slides_2020.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class02/431_class-02-slides_2020.Rmd).

-## Getting Here

-1. The main class website is https://thomaselove.github.io/431/.
+- The main class website is https://thomaselove.github.io/431/.
 Everything you need is linked there.
-    - To get here from the main site, visit the [Calendar](https://thomaselove.github.io/431/calendar.html) then select today's class.
+    - To get to this README page from the main site, visit the [Calendar](https://thomaselove.github.io/431/calendar.html) then select today's class.
     - The Zoom link is posted to [Canvas](https://canvas.case.edu), and the recording will appear (in the cloud recording) when available.

 ## What Should I Be Working On?